-- •Most rules limit maximum stud height to 3/8 inch over the tallest part of the track.
-This equates to an .875 inch stud with a backer plate on the 94-95 stock tracks.
-Always verify your stud heights! - •Use a thick profile, carbide tipped stud for most conditions.
+- Most rules limit maximum stud height to 3/8 inch over the tallest part of the track.
+Always verify your stud heights! - Use a thick profile, carbide tipped stud for most conditions.
 3 picks per bar with stock 8 inch carbide runners work well for terrain races while 4 picks per bar with square bar 10 inch carbide runners work well on ice races.
 Sharper, thinner studs can be used on lake events.

-- Trail clutching with good backshifting will work for most terrain type races, while many lake events put a premium on top speed. - •Snow cross events will require an excellent holeshot and also good back shifting while top speed is not important.
-Use a spring and ramp combination in the drive clutch to get 5000 RPM engagement.
-Lower engagement may be used if traction is less than desirable. - •Maintain your clutches on a weekly basis.
+- Trail clutching with good backshifting will work for most terrain type races, while many lake events put a premium on top speed. - Snow cross events will require an excellent holeshot and also good back shifting while top speed is not important.
+Lower engagement may be used if traction is less than desirable. - Maintain your clutches on a weekly basis.
 A clean, free moving driven pulley is important to good backshifting.
 Clean the pulley faces with acetone on a regular basis.